verlenmot/weather-project/architecture-documentation/architecture-description.md

 ## Databricks SQL Warehouse

-The processed data will be stoerd in SQL Warehouse
+The processed data will be stored in Databricks Serverless SQL Warehouse (SQL Endpoint) Although the DBU/hour costs are more expensive than a classic warehouse, the serverless warehouse stops after 1 minute compared to 10 minutes for classic.
+It is also able to spin up within 6 seconds, compared to 5 minutes for the classic warehouse.
+This reduces costs and reduces the latency of the dashboards: processed data can be served in near real-time.

 ## Dashboard

-The dashboard will be Databricks SQL Dashboards
+The dashboard will be Databricks SQL Dashboards.

 ## Azure Key Vault